Asynchronous Distributed ECME Algorithm for Matrix Variate Non-Gaussian Responses: Statistical Model

 \subsection{Regression Model}

 Consider the REGMVST model setup.
-Let $\mathbf{Y}_i \in \RR^{n_i \times p}$ and $\mathbf{X}_i \in \RR^{n_i \times q}$ be the outcome and covariate matrices for the $i$-th subject for $i = 1, \dots, N$.
-The row dimensions of the response and covariance matrices \emph{varies} across subjects to accommodate the differing number of repeated measurements across subjects.
+Let $\mathbf{Y}_i \in \RR^{n_i \times p}$ and $\mathbf{X}_i \in \RR^{n_i \times q}$ be the outcome and covariate matrices for the $i$-th subject, $i = 1, \dots, N$.
+The row dimensions of the response and covariance matrices \emph{varies} across subjects to accommodate the varying number of repeated measurements across subjects.
 The REGMVST model posits

 where $\boldsymbol{\beta}$ is the matrix of regression coefficients, $\mathbf{A}_i = \boldsymbol{1}_{n_i} \mathcal{A}$ represents the vector of skewness, $\boldsymbol{1}_{n_i}$ is a column vector of length $n_i$ consisting of ones, $\mathcal{A}$ is a row vector of length $p$, $\nu$ denotes the degrees of freedom, $\boldsymbol{\Psi}$ is the column covariance matrix with dimension $p \times p$, and $\boldsymbol{\Sigma}_i$ is a $n_i \times n_i$ correlation matrix that models the dependencies in $n_i$ repeated measures across $p$ columns of $\Yb_i$.